• Latest

 Marco Respinti

-Marco Respinti is the Editor-in-Chief of International Family News.
+Marco Respinti was the Editor-in-Chief of International Family News until the end of 2022.
 He is an Italian professional journalist, member of the International Federation of Journalists (IFJ), essayist, translator, and lecturer.
 He has contributed and contributes to several journals and magazines both in print and online, both in Italy and abroad.
 Author of books, he has translated and/or edited works by, among others, Edmund Burke, Charles Dickens, T.S.
 Eliot, Russell Kirk, J.R.R.
 Tolkien, Régine Pernoud and Gustave Thibon.
 A Senior fellow at the Russell Kirk Center for Cultural Renewal (Mecosta, Michigan) he is also a founding member as well as Board member of the Center for European Renewal (The Hague, The Netherlands).
 A member of the Editorial Board of The European Conservative magazine, as well as a member of the Advisory Council of the European Federation for Freedom of Belief, he serves as Director-in-Charge of the academic publication The Journal of CESNUR and the online Bitter Winter: A Magazine on Religious Liberty and Human Rights.

 Discussion about this post